engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 - bytes1, bytes2, …, bytes32 store a sequence of bytes.
 - Has member called length.

+--*LINK - tbc

 ## Dynamically-sized arrays (draft)

-Welcome back!

-In this lecture, we'll discuss dynamically-sized arrays.
 Dynamic arrays refer to arrays that do not have a predetermined size at the time of declaration.
 Their size is determined at runtime.

 Let’s create a dynamic array that holds elements of type uint.
 Note that a dynamic array can hold elements of any type.